esper-io/console_docs/docs/devices-groups/apps-device.md

-Esper provides users a way to clear app data from the console on their device.
+Esper provides users a way to clear app data from the Console on their device.